Final Score: Changes

-Technology has gradually improved and by the 1980s a live shot of the actual Teleprinter had been replaced by a computer screen version, at which point the Teleprinter became referred to as 'the Vidiprinter'.
+Technology has gradually improved and by the 1980s a live shot of the actual Teleprinter was replaced by a computer screen version, at which point the Teleprinter became referred to as "the Vidiprinter".
 However, the modern-day vidiprinter used by the programme still emulates the original typing system.
-There are now Goalflashes throughout the afternoon for every match played in the English and Scottish leagues, the Conference, Welsh Premier League and Northern Ireland.
+There are now Goalflashes throughout the afternoon for every match played in the English and Scottish leagues, the National League, Welsh Premier League and Northern Ireland.

-Modernisations
+21st century

 During its last few years there was no longer a main presenter for Grandstand, so from the start of the 2001–02 season Final Score was broadcast as an individual programme with Ray Stubbs as the regular presenter and Mark Lawrenson providing comment on the results as they came in.
+At this point, Final Score became a football-only programme and was only broadcast during the football season.
+The following season saw Final Score beginning earlier and by the end of that season it had settled to a start time of 16:30.

-At this point, Final Score became a football-only programme.
-The half time round-up remained part of Grandstand until the start of the 2004–05 season when an afternoon-long version of the programme was launched.
-Initially called Score Interactive, the programme is broadcast from 14:30 on the BBC's interactive service, the BBC Red Button, and provides a rolling mix of scores, reports and punditry.
-By this time, the transmission time on BBC One had been extended and was now starting at 4.30pm rather than when the full-time whistles were beginning to sound.
+The half time round-up remained part of Grandstand until the start of the 2004–05 season when an afternoon-long version of the programme was launched on the BBC's interactive service.
+Initially called Score Interactive, the programme broadcast from 14:30 and provided a rolling mix of scores, reports and punditry.
+At 16:30, BBC One joined the programme and after the end of the BBC One broadcast, it would continue on the interactive service until 18:00.

 In November 2007 a midweek version of the programme was introduced.
 Rather than being a programme in its own right, it is a simulcast of BBC Radio 5 Live with graphics and vidiprinter.
-Audio options were occasionally made available for BBC Local Radio commentaries of games involving Championship sides, but this was removed when the BBC decided to make the Red Button service a 'single feed' to all broadcast platforms in October 2012.
+Audio options were occasionally made available for BBC Local Radio commentaries of games involving Championship sides, but this was removed when the BBC decided to make the Red Button service a "single feed" to all broadcast platforms in October 2012.
 The midweek version is shown when there were primarily Premier League or important UEFA Champions League matches taking place.
-It is a Red Button and Online exclusive, so therefore does not appear on BBC1 or BBC2.
+It is a Red Button and Online exclusive, so therefore does not appear on BBC One or BBC Two.

 When the BBC regained the rights for the FA Cup in 2014–15, the programme would be renamed FA Cup Final Score when the competition is the main focus, including a modified logo featuring the FA Cup trophy and Sunday broadcasts which show the key incidents from the day's games.
-Although centering on the FA Cup, there are also updates from matches in other domestic competitions that are taking place.
+Although focussing on the FA Cup, there are also updates from matches in other domestic competitions that are taking place.

-Beginning with the 2017/18 season, the show's graphics were updated, to tie in with the rebrand of BBC Sport at the time.
+Beginning with the 2017-18 season, the show's graphics were updated to tie in with a rebrand of BBC Sport.